dinasv/CSBFinder/README.md

 <a name='output'>Output files</a>
 --------------
-Two output files will be written to a directory named "output"
+After clicking on the "Save" button in the User Interface, or after execution via Command Line: two output files will be written to a directory named "output"

 - **File 1: A Catalog of CSBs**: An excel file containing the discovered CSBs named "Catalog_[dataset name]\_ins[number of allowed insertions]\_q[quorum parameter].xlsx"
     This file contains three sheets: